fabiods/DGBO/README.md

 the third ffun is an additional check to verify that it is a local miminum
    min: 3 3 indicates that is it the minimum for 3 direction over 3
-   conv: 0 indicates that it is converged solution (i.e. closest point are also SCF converged)
+   conv: 0 indicates that it is converged solution (i.e. closest point are also SCF converged) enerefzero at the beginning is the energy of the first orig file, without discrete-integer approximation (i.e. with exponent with all digits)

 Together with a starting point, dgbo also define the bound interval for the exponents, with an algortitm which depends on the starting point itself.